-The drawback of raster images is that by their very nature there can only be one level of detail.
-Figures 3.1 and 3.2 attempt to illustrate this by comparing raster images to vector images in a similar way to Worth and Packard[14].
+Figures 3.1 and 3.2 attempt to illustrate the advantage of vector formats by comparing raster and vector images in a similar way to Worth and Packard[14].
 The right side of Figure 3.1 is a raster image which should be recognisable as an animal defined by fairly sharp edges.
 Figure 3.2 shows how these edges appear jagged when scaled.
 There is no information in the original image as to what should be displayed at a larger size, so each square shaped pixel is simply increased in size.
 A blurring effect will probably be visible in most PDF viewers; the software has attempted to make the "edge" appear more realistic using a technique called "antialiasing".